One of the most intimidating aspects of the outdoors for novice campers or beginners is very basic: Where’s the bathroom?

 Editor’s Note: Here’s a quick backcountry toilet story:

-In 1977, I was about four days into a 14-day backpacking solo through the Thoroughfare Creek area of Yellowstone’s backcountry.
+In 1977, I was about four days into a 14-day backpacking solo through the Thorofare Creek area of Yellowstone’s backcountry.
 I hadn’t seen another person in two days, and the frequent bear tracks on the trail were making me really edgy.
 I got to the established campsite that evening, and found a nice picnic table, a brand new, immaculate Porta Potty and enough fresh bear prints to scare the crap out of me.

 It was approaching dusk, so moving on was out of the question.
 I ate supper quickly and hung everything on the bear bag racks.
 But I still had to find a safe place to sleep.